The 20 Best CACH Syndrome Doctors Near Me in Connecticut, US

 English

-David Hafler is a Neurologist in New Haven, Connecticut.
+David Hafler is a Neurologist practicing medicine in New Haven, Connecticut.
 Dr. Hafler is rated as an Experienced provider by MediFind in the treatment of CACH Syndrome.
-His top areas of expertise are Multiple Sclerosis (MS), Glioblastoma, Astrocytoma, and Glioma.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Multiple Sclerosis (MS), Glioblastoma, Astrocytoma, and Glioma.

 Experienced in CACH Syndrome